Keyboard shortcuts

 Use powerio[pandas] only for downstream code that expects pandas DataFrames.

-powerio.Package is the handle for .pio.json packages: it parses the envelope once and every accessor reuses the handle.
-Package.from_file and Package.from_str build packages from case input, Package.from_json reads envelope text, and Package.from_balanced / Package.from_multiconductor wrap existing networks. pkg.model_kind names the package family; pkg.as_balanced() / pkg.as_multiconductor() rebuild typed network handles from the payload.
+powerio.Package is the handle for .pio.json documents: it parses the document metadata once and every accessor reuses the handle.
+Package.from_file and Package.from_str build documents from case input, Package.from_json reads document text, and Package.from_balanced / Package.from_multiconductor wrap existing networks. pkg.model_kind names the document family; pkg.as_balanced() / pkg.as_multiconductor() rebuild typed network handles from the model JSON.

-pkg.operating_points() returns a Python dict for the replayable operating point series, or None. pkg.materialize_operating_point(i) returns a new static Package with one point applied; updates resolve by the payload rows’ uid identities, and an unknown identity or a row that contradicts one raises ValueError.
-GOC3 packages populate this series from the source time series while the static payload holds the first interval.
-Network table dicts (net.buses, net.loads, …) expose each row’s uid. pkg.validate(), pkg.validation(), and pkg.diagnostics() expose the package validation profile, and multiconductor packages lower through pkg.multiconductor_to_balanced_preflight() and pkg.lower_multiconductor_to_balanced().
+pkg.operating_points() returns a Python dict for the replayable operating point series, or None. pkg.materialize_operating_point(i) returns a new static Package with one point applied; updates resolve by the model rows’ uid identities, and an unknown identity or a row that contradicts one raises ValueError.
+GOC3 documents populate this series from the source time series while the static model JSON holds the first interval.
+Network table dicts (net.buses, net.loads, …) expose each row’s uid. pkg.study() returns a Python dict for the package study block, or None; pkg.materialize_study_commit(i) folds cumulative commits through i into a new static package and clears both replay blocks. pkg.validate(), pkg.validation(), and pkg.diagnostics() expose the document validation profile, and multiconductor documents lower through pkg.multiconductor_to_balanced_preflight() and pkg.lower_multiconductor_to_balanced().

 pkg = pio.Package.from_file("goc3_case.json", from_="goc3-json")